spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-matrix-media-repo.md

 ## Quickstart

-Add the following configuration to your `inventory/host_vars/matrix.DOMAIN/vars.yml` file:
+Add the following configuration to your `inventory/host_vars/matrix.DOMAIN/vars.yml` file and [re-run the installation process](./installing.md) for the playbook:

 ```yaml
 matrix_media_repo_enabled: true